How to choose a heating system for your self-build project

 This comprehensive guide covers the key considerations when choosing heating systems for your renovation or self-build.

 Modern technological advances make it easier than ever to stay stylishly cosy and energy efficient.
-Take these key considerations into account when deciding on your home’s heating mix.
+Take these key considerations into account when deciding on your home’s low carbon heating systems.

 Maintaining your home at a comfortable temperature throughout the colder months is a matter of creating, storing and circulating heat, and whether you’re self-building or renovating, the summer months can be the perfect time to have these systems installed.